Controlling Legionella with Chemical Based Disinfectants

 Often, this isn’t the case.
 Plumbing codes have not kept up with water conservation efforts nor new, high efficiency fixatures, which often result in plumbing being oversized.
 Predicted water consumption is often much higher than actual consumption, which leads to water stagnation and dangerously high water age and low disinfectant levels in the water.

 How much disinfectant is needed to keep the water safe from Legionella?
 There isn’t a uniformly agreed answer to this, but most experts agree that some level of disinfectant is needed all the way to the taps, or wherever the water is going to exit the plumbing.
-See our Chemical Demand Calculator for Legionella below.
+See our Chemical Demand Calculator for Legionella.

 |Chemical Demand Calculator for Legionella|